italiangrid/storm/troubleshooting.md

 <a name="auth-problem">&nbsp;</a>
 ### Authorization problem

-One of the most common issue for Grid services is to have some kind of misconfiguration in the host machine that produces authorization problem.
+One of the most common issues for Grid services is to have some kinds of misconfigurations in the host machine that produce an authorization problem.

 <a name="fe-auth-problem">&nbsp;</a>
 #### Frontend Auth problem

 In case the Frontend host machine is not properly configured for what concern authorization, as for:

-* Missing Host certificate.
+* missing the host certificate
-* User is not present in /etc/grid-security/grid-mapfile.
+* missing user in the file /etc/grid-security/grid-mapfile
-* CAs rpm not up to date.
+* not updated CA rpms.

-You will get the following error message:
+You will get the following error messages:

 	$./clientSRM  ping -e httpg://your_storm_fqdn:8444